odditica/0x0D/README.md

 # 0x0D
-A shoot-em-up with a unique time-stop mechanic made in 48 hours for the 20th gm(48) game jam.
+A shoot-em-up with a unique time-stop mechanic.
+Made using GameMaker:Studio in 48 hours for the 20th gm(48) game jam.

 ![Gameplay](http://dl.blokatt.net/img/0x0d/scr_stop.png)